RomanHodulak/evm-state-cache-rs/Readme.md

 // Load account by given address let account = repository.get( & address);

-// Enjoy loading from a fast, concurrent cache in every subsequent calls for the cached address
+// Enjoy loading from a fast, concurrent cache in subsequent calls for the cached address
 ```

-# Minimum supported Rust versions
+## Minimum supported Rust versions

 The crate's minimum supported Rust versions (MSRV) are the followings: